Information for health professionals

 - whose ability to walk is significantly restricted by a permanent disability or medical condition; or

 - whose ability to walk is significantly restricted by a temporary disability or medical condition (for a minimum of six months); or

 Comments regarding applicants with mobility restrictions

-If you consider a person has a severe walking restriction the following information may assist you to complete Part B of the ACROD Parking Program Application Form.
+If you consider a person has a severe walking restriction, the following information may assist you to complete your part of the Application Form.

 |Condition||Objective test results or information||Examples of severe functional impact on walking|